-The annotation choicesAllMatching = true on a replaceable element indicates that tools should automatically construct a menu with choices of elements usable for replacing it.
-Exact criteria for inclusion in such a menu are not defined, but there shall be a a way to at least get a selection of classes, A.B....X.Z, that are either directly or indirectly derived by inheritance from the constraining class of the declaration, where A to X are non-partial packages, and Z is non-partial.
+The annotation choicesAllMatching = true on the following kinds of elements indicates that tools should automatically construct a menu with appropriate choices.

+- For a replaceable element the included elements should be usable for replacing it.
+Exact criteria for inclusion in such a menu are not defined, but there shall be a a way to at least get a selection of classes, A.B....X.Z, that are either directly or indirectly derived by inheritance from the constraining class of the declaration, where A to X are non-partial packages, and Z is non-partial. - For a record variable the included elements shall include matching record constants and calls of matching record constructors (matching classes as for replaceable elements).

 This menu can be disabled using annotation choicesAllMatching = false.
 It is possible to combine the two annotations for one declaration, and tools may avoid generating duplicate menu entries in that case.

-[The behavior when choicesAllMatching is not specified; ideally it should present (at least) the same choices as for choicesAllMatching = true; but if it takes (too long) time to present the list it is better to have choicesAllMatching = false.]
+[When choicesAllMatching is not specified the following behavior is recommended for replaceable elements.
+A tool could ideally present (at least) the same choices as for choicesAllMatching = true, but if it takes (too long) time to present the list it might be better to use the choicesAllMatching = false behavior instead.]